jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 From the Rational Team Concert client for Eclipse, connect to your running app.

-1. In the Bluemix DevOps Services Web IDE, click the project link to go to the project overview page.
+1. In the DevOps Services Web IDE, click the project link to go to the project Overview page.
 ![Project Link](/tutorials/jazzrtc/images/project_link.png "Project Link")

 2. From this page, get the Jazz repository information.